Show by Label

 Here is the website where I found the information: dual-pwm-circuit

-Initially, to test the new DAC circuit, and drive the 16-bit "DAC" on the breadboard, I use an Arduino Nano and stripped most of the code from the GPSDO out and only used the minimum code to allow me to set the 16-bit counter value by hand and send it to the new DAC circuit.
-This worked very well, but is too sensitive for stable use while still in the breadboard version and without a voltage reference, but the new circuit has a lot of promise.
+Initially, to test the new DAC circuit, and drive the 16-bit "DAC" on the breadboard, I used an Arduino Nano and stripped most of the original code from the GPSDO out and only used the bare minimum to allow me to set the 16-bit counter value by hand and send it to the new DAC circuit.
+This worked very well, but is too sensitive for stable use while still in the breadboard version and without a voltage reference, but this new circuit has a lot of promise.

 Here is the test setup I was working with to try it all out: